stack-pay/payments-sdk-php/README.md

 ## Generating and Processing Scheduled Transactions

+Scheduled transactions are run in a batch once per day at 12:00:00 UTC.

-Set the Scheduled At date field for the transaction
+Set the `Scheduled At` date field for the transaction.

 ```php
 $scheduledAt = new DateTime('2018-03-20');
 $scheduledAt->setTimezone(new DateTimeZone('America/New_York'));